Midohajhouj/DDoS-Toolkit/README.md

 **System Requirements**:
 - Python 3.x
 - Internet access.
-- A distro with full Python 3 library support (Debian-based distro recommended)
+- A distro with full Python 3 library support (Debian-based Distro recommended)
+- Few basic pentesting tools like `Nmap`, `Aircrak-ng`, `Tor'. (optional for extensions modules, the tool main foncunality will work with out them.)
 - A minimum of an i3 processor and 4 GB of RAM.

 ---